General table statisticsWe first calculate the following statistics for each routing table collected from Routeviews and RIPE:

 Comparison with Team Cymru's WHOIS service

-As a form of independent validation, or at least calibration, we compared the IP-AS mappings we obtained from Routeviews and RIPE BGP dumps with the IP-AS mapping service provided by Team Cymru on March 22, 2010.
-For this purpose, we constructed a sample list of 24M IP addresses collected from Ark traces seen during our IPv4 topology probing during January 2010.
-To limit the load on Cymru servers, we queried (on March 22, 2010) only one address per /24 (the *.1 address), thus reducing the set of queried addresses to 2.7M.
-For each address, we compare the AS returned by Cymru with the AS obtained from the prefix-AS mappings derived from Routeviews and RIPE table dumps collected on the same date.
+We compare the IP-AS mapping obtained from Routeviews and RIPE BGP dumps with the IP-AS mapping service provided by Team Cymru.
+For this purpose, we construct a sample list of 24M IP addresses collected from Ark traces seen in January 2010.
+To limit the load on Cymru servers, we query only one address per /24 (the *.1 address), thus reducing the set of queried addresses to 2.7M.
+For each address, we compare the AS returned by Cymru with the AS obtained from the prefix-AS mappings derived from Routeviews and RIPE tables.
 (Cym = mapping from Cymru's service, and Tab = mapping from RV+RIPE tables).

-1) Across immediately adjacent tables: For i= 0 ..
-8, consider table i as the base table, and compute the effect of integrating table i+1 with table i on the list of metrics.
+1) Compare consecutive tables - Consider Table i as the base table, and study the effect of combining table i+1 with respect the previous metrics.

-2) Compare the first table with each successive table: Consider table 0 as the base table, and study the effect of integrating each table i with table 0 on the previous metrics.
+2) Compare the first table with each successive table -- Consider Table 0 as the base table, and study the effect of combining each table i with respect to the previous metrics.

 Comparing additional tables with the first table

-We performed a slightly different temporal analysis, treating the first table (of the 10) collected in the month as the base table.
-We added successive individual tables collected over the month to this first table, and computed the change in IP-AS mapping, number of unique ASes and AS links over the duration of the month.
+In this comparison, we consider the first table collected in the month as the base table.
+Now, we add successive tables collected over the month, and find the change in address space allocation, number of unique ASes and AS links over the duration of the month.
 Note that we still only consider pairs of tables, with the first table fixed.